-Ex.
-A, Permit Part I.A.4.d at 8.

-As summarized in Exhibit HI (the content of Ex.
-HExhibit I was attached to CLF's Supplemental Notice Letter as Appendix C, Table 3), the DMRs for the Providence Terminal indicate that the information required under this Permit provision was not recorded and/or provided.
+- 2011 Permit Part I.A.4.d, Ex.
+A at 8; 2019 Permit Part I.A.3.d, Ex.
+L at 12. - 102.
+As summarized in Exhibit I (the content of Exhibit I was attached to CLF's Supplemental Notice Letter as Appendix C, Table 3), the DMRs for the Providence Terminal indicate that the information required under this Permit provision was not recorded and/or provided.

-94.103.
-For all pollutant monitoring, if adverse climatic conditions prevent samples from being collected in a given period, Shell is required to submit an explanation as to why, and may only exercise this waiver once in a two-year period.
+103. For all pollutant monitoring, if adverse climatic conditions prevent samples from being collected in a given period, Shell is required to submit an explanation as to why, and may only exercise this waiver once in a two-year period.
 Specifically, the Permit requires that